The Major Goals and Subfields of Artificial Intelligence

 7. AI Safety and AI Ethics

-The prospects of developing computers or machines that can think and the rapid advancements in the field of artificial intelligence have brought forth another AI goal and other relevant AI subfields called AI Safety and AI Ethics.
+The prospect of developing computers or machines that can think and the rapid advancements in artificial intelligence have led to the emergence of another AI goal and the creation of additional AI subfields.
+These are AI Safety and AI Ethics.

-AI safety has emerged as an interdisciplinary subfield of artificial intelligence concerned with preventing accidents, misuse, or other harmful consequences that could result from the development and deployment of artificial intelligence systems.
+AI safety has emerged as an interdisciplinary subfield of artificial intelligence that focuses on preventing accidents, misuse, or other harmful consequences that could arise from the development and deployment of artificial intelligence systems.

-There are more specific subsets under this AI subfield.
-Machine ethics is concerned with embedding systems with human-based moral and ethical standards while AI alignment focuses on aligning systems with human values and human preferences.
+There are more specific subsets within this AI subfield.
+Machine ethics is concerned with embedding systems with human-based moral and ethical standards, while AI alignment focuses on aligning systems with human values and human preferences.

 Overlaps Across the Different Goals and Subfields of Artificial Intelligence: Specific Overlaps in Advanced AI Systems

-Advancements in the field of artificial intelligence have resulted in the development and deployment of systems and models that demonstrate the use of various concepts and even objectives unique to each AI goal and AI subfield.
+Advancements in the field of artificial intelligence have resulted to the development and deployment of systems and models that demonstrate the use of various concepts and even specific objectives unique to each AI goal and AI subfield.

-The subfield of robotics has also showcased advanced robots trained from large datasets using deep learning techniques.
+The subfield of robotics has also showcased advanced robots trained on large datasets using deep learning techniques.
 Some of these robots are also equipped with computer vision capabilities using sensors for environmental awareness.

 An autonomous vehicle demonstrates the utilization of various tools and techniques from the different subfields of artificial intelligence.
 For starters, it has sensors for object tracking, calculating proximities, and object recognition.
 It also has a user interface that uses natural language processing for human-machine interaction.

-The arrival of AGI will further demonstrate various overlaps among different AI goals and AI subfields.
-A particular AGI system can have natural language processing capabilities, native deep learning functions, and advanced computer vision.
+The arrival of AGI will further demonstrate various overlaps among different AI goals and subfields.
+A particular AGI system can possess natural language processing capabilities, native deep learning functions, and advanced computer vision.